brevzin/brevzin.github.io/_posts/2022-02-13-projections-function-adaptors.md

 });
 ```

 And that's a perfectly fine approach.
-I have before, and will continue to in the future, write code like this.
+I have written code like this before and will continue to write codel ike this in the future.
 But it does conflate two different things: the `<` part and the repeated `Point.y` part.
 Repeating is a complete non-issue when it's a single-character member name, but the thing we're comparing could be arbitrarily complex.

 Projections allow us to separate the concerns: